Path Planning for Aerial Relays via Probabilistic Roadmaps: Path Planning for a Static UE

+\blt[remarks]\arevtwo{Note that this sufficient condition enjoys great generality because it relies on a worst-case map.} \end{bullets} \blt[K=2]\arevtwo{Therefore, the case $\numuav=2$ is of special relevance.
+Since it is also easier to understand, the rest of this section assumes $\numuav=2$; the extension to $\numuav>2$ is addressed in Sec.~\ref{sec:multi-uavs}.}

-\blt[interpretation]Thus, so long as $\dist$ and $\maxbheight$ are not too large relative to $\minuerate$ and $\minuavrate$, a valid trajectory exists with only 2 relays. \end{bullets} \blt[overview]For this reason, the rest of this section focuses on the case $\numuav=2$.
-Note that the proof of \thref{prop:feasibleexists} also provides a valid path.
-However, to apply PR it is preferable to adopt the approach in this section since it yields a path that is also valid and, in addition, attains a significantly smaller objective; cf. Sec.~\ref{sec:experiments}.
-The idea is to first generate the path for UAV-2.
-Then, a path is found for UAV-1 to serve UAV-2 throughout.
-If this is not possible, the path of UAV-2 is \emph{lifted} until it becomes possible.
+\blt[overview]\arevtwo{The proof of \thref{prop:feasibleexists} is constructive and, therefore, provides a valid path.
+However, to apply PR it is preferable to adopt the approach described next since it yields a valid path that attains a significantly smaller objective; cf. Sec.~\ref{sec:experiments}.
+This approach first generates the path for UAV-2.
+Then, a path is found for UAV-1 to serve UAV-2 all the way.
+If this is not possible, the path of UAV-2 is \emph{lifted} until UAV-2 can be served.}